AllGray/AllGray.github.io/source/index.html.md

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/11.jpg)
 These basic mechanical components are needed at the end of MAKERbuino assembly process for fixating the circuit board to the casing.

 M3 or M2 in the name of the screws indicates that the screw’s shaft’s diameter is 3 mm or 2 mm.

 Depeding on the verion, you might get metal screws instead of plastic ones (latest versions of the kit come with plastic screws made out of nylon).

 ## SD card

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/12.jpg)
 The included SD card is used for storing games, programs and other useful data on it (game graphics, music etc.).

 Thanks to this card, you can load multiple on your MAKERbuino.

 It comes preloaded with lots of fun games downloaded from the games gallery on www.gamebuino.com so that you can try it out right after you assemble it.

 You might be wondering, why is the SD card’s capacity mere 128 MB?
 This is an 8-bit gameboy-like gaming device and programs and games for it are approximately 30 kB.

 128 MB of space will be more than enough for storing plenty of games, programs and useful info.

 <aside class="notice">some older versions of the kit were sold with larger SD cards (1GB or 512MB)</aside>

 ## SD socket
 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/13.png)

 The SD socket is the only surface mount component in the whole device.

 Don’t let the look of it discourage you, SD socket’s leads are so big that anyone can solder it with a tiny bit of patience.

 The socket is soldered to the back side of the PCB and you insert your precious SD card inside.

 ## Speaker
 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/14.png)

 This neat little speaker fits at the back side of the device.

 It has a special place in the back of the casing.

-It plays a crucial role in producing all the beeps , boops and crazy chiptunes you’ll compose in your very own games.
+It plays a crucial role in producing all the beeps, boops and crazy chiptunes you’ll compose in your very own games.

 <aside class="notice">Standard diameter of the MAKERbuino speaker is 36mm but some kits came with smaller or larger speakers because we had some problems with getting the sufficient quantities</aside>